cdmx-in/wappler_sc_mime_validator/README.md

   - `Accepts` (required): A comma-separated list of acceptable MIME types.
 Example: `"image/jpeg, image/png"`.
   - `Input Name` (required): The name of the file input field in the request.
   - `Detect PDF Scripts`: If `checked`, the extension checks for embedded JavaScript in PDF files.
+  - `Detect SVG Scripts`: If `checked`, the extension checks for embedded JavaScript in SVG files.
   - `Output`: If`checked`, it returns the object described below.

 #### Returns